gianlucanunes/core-temperature-analyzer/README.md

-For the Core Temp directory, you will need to do the same, but it will need the directory where Core Temp has been installed (the folder containing the .exe program).
+For the Core Temp directory, you will need to do the same, but it will need the directory where Core Temp has been installed (the folder containing the Core Temp.exe program).

 ![CoreTempDir](/images/5.png)